armanabraham/Perl/README.md

 # Perl

-Collection of old Perl sccripts for analysing large data files.
+Collection of old Perl sccripts for pre-processing and processing large data files.